 Hazard reduction burn at Wedderburn, Dharawal National Park

-The NSW National Parks and Wildlife Service (NPWS) and NSW Rural Fire Service (RFS) will be conducting a hazard reduction burn in Dharawal National Park today, Wednesday 17 May 2017.
+The NSW National Parks and Wildlife Service (NPWS) in cooperation with the NSW Rural Fire Service (RFS) will conduct a hazard reduction burn in Dharawal National Park on Wednesday 28 April 2021, weather permitting.